-To this end, three major agreements have been signed in most of Servair French entities: the first to extend the period of partial activity, the second to facilitate voluntary departures on retirement or to achieve a personal project.
-The third agreement, referred to as the collective performance agreement, is now essential in view of the worsening economic situation and the prolonged crisis.
+To this end, three major three-year agreements were signed: the first to extend the period of partial activity (10/07/2020 and 12/05/2021), the second to facilitate voluntary departures on retirement or to achieve a personal project (31/07/2020).
+The third agreement referred to as the collective performance agreement (24/11/2020), is now essential in view of the worsening economic situation and the prolonged crisis.
 This agreement should allow Servair's activities to be reorganised as accurately as possible in line with the current situation, to make better use of human resources without calling on external resources and to significantly reduce the payroll.